Stay put and get maximal speed and control

 When you’re out there on the BMX race track, you want to have the best possible contact between you race BMX bike pedals and your feet.
 This will ensure you, that you have better control over your race BMX bike and give you a super agile bike, which is important when you're racing through the sharp berms and jumping the tabletop jump.

 Choose the right pedals for your BMX bike

-BMX pedals are made of either steel, aluminum or plastic.
-Freestyle BMX bikes usually have steel or plastic pedals, while aluminum pedals are most common on BMX racing bikes, since they provide a great grip while carrying minimal weight.
+Race BMX bike pedals are made of either steel, aluminium or plastic.
+Freestyle BMX bikes usually have steel or plastic pedals, while aluminium pedals are most common on BMX racing bikes since they provide an excellent grip while carrying minimal weight.

-Plastic, steel or aluminum pedals - what to choose?
+Plastic, steel or aluminium pedals - what to choose?